Library I am a Lecturer How to find zero cost to students flexibly-licensed textbooks

 Typical use limits

-• Full downloads or loans: The Library will generally limit prescribed eTextbooks to not allow full downloads or loans to maximise student access.
-This means an eTextbook is only available to read online or for chapter download.
+• Full downloads or loans: The Library will generally limit prescribed e-textbooks to not allow full downloads or loans to maximise student access.
+This means an e-textbook is only available to read online or for chapter download.

 • Unlimited: There is no cap on the number of users who can access the text at the same time.

-• Concurrent or non-linear licences: There is no cap on the number of users at the same time, but with a limited number of uses per year (usually 200-325).
-Use is then closed, however, if they expire before the subscription anniversary, the Library may purchase additional access.
+• Concurrent or non-linear licences: While there’s no limit on the number of simultaneous users, access is restricted to a set number of uses per year - typically between 200 and 325.
+Once this limit is reached, access is suspended.
+However, if the usage cap is reached before the subscription renewal date, the Library may be able to purchase additional access.

 Open educational resources (OERs)

-• Are compliant with principles of universal design for learning (UDL) maximising accessibility for all students
+• Are compliant with principles of universal design for learning (UDL), maximising accessibility for all students

-• Are openly licensed so that texts can be adapted to showcase the latest information, local contexts and/or inclusive exemplars and language
+• Are openly licensed so that texts can be adapted to showcase the latest information, local contexts, and/or inclusive exemplars and language

 • Offer unlimited simultaneous usage, copying, printing and download functionality.